rickbutterfield/UmbracoMember2FA/README.md

 Reference implementation and code examples for implementing two-factor authentication for Umbraco 13 members, including recovery codes support.
 This repository accompanies a detailed blog post explaining how to extend Umbraco's built-in 2FA functionality with proper recovery code generation and validation.

+This is reference code to go along with the blog post.

 It uses the [Clean](https://github.com/prjseal/Clean) starter kit and [uSync](https://github.com/KevinJump/uSync) for quick running of the code.

 ## 🚀 Features